vlall/pydano/README.md

 **Under-development: Some features are incomplete.**

 This is a Cardano exectuable wrapper package using Python.
-It allows for quickly running scripts using the official cardano released executables using `cardano-cli`, `cardano-addresses`, Rest API calls for using Cardano Wallet and, later, integration Rosetta.
-Finally, we can run continuous integration tests once everything is wrapped using Docker containers with Github Actions.
+It allows for quickly running code using the official cardano executables like `cardano-cli`,and `cardano-addresses`.
+It also allows Rest API calls using Cardano Wallet and, later, requests with Rosetta.
+Finally, we can run continuous integration tests once everything is built using Docker containers with Github Actions.

 ## Installation